JetixWP/really-simple-featured-video/readme.txt

 == 👉️ Salient Theme WPBakery Builder Support ==

 RSFV supports Salient Theme WPBakery builder with its Post Loop Builder element, giving you more control and support for Custom post loops.
+You can also display Featured Video on single pages via the shortcode - [rsfv].

+== 👉️ Elementor Pro Builder Support ==

+RSFV supports Elementor Pro builder with its Posts/archive widgets, you can use them to display Featured Videos for posts, pages and CPTs (with Featured Images).
+You can also display Featured Video on single pages via the shortcode - [rsfv]

 == 👉️ How to use Shortcodes ==